-Most people have eaten a fist full of cold cherries or tasted a sweet strawberry on a hot summer day.
-I routinely add both of these into smoothies for their taste and nutritional benefits.
+As a Certified Health Coach specializing in nutrition, many people ask me about healthy fruits.
+I routinely add both of these into smoothies for their taste and nutritional benefits, so I’m personally familiar with them.
 If you had to choose just one, which is better, cherries or strawberries?

 Don’t count cherries totally out because they have many nutrients also.
 Both fruits have a lot in common.
 This article will discuss all the similarities and differences in complete detail, including storage.